tardate/LittleArduinoProjects/playground/RFSwitchASK/README.md

 The receiver is an Arduino Uno (again, no particular reason why, except it was handy).

 It polls for data, and when it receives a valid packet, it decodes it as a string and checks for the on/off state.
-It then sets it's LED in accordance.
+It then sets its LED in accordance.
 So when sender/receiver are running, their respective LEDs should flash pretty much in unison
 (with a slight delay at the receiving end)

 ### Construction